shreyaskn72/tkinter_projects/desktop app for apis/README.md

 # Popup menu structure
 The code is written to demonstrate the interaction of desktop app with apis.

+The main window contains menus.
+Upon clicking menus it will open a particular child.

 Each pop up will contain a different apis.

 hello api will interact with hello api popup.